Avalon Blog

 Share this Post:

 First, take a look at what you are printing.
-Are you printing a single postcard or a 50 page manual?
+Are you printing a single postcard or a 50-page manual?
 The application in which you are using your printed piece will help you determine a lot.
-Second, take a look at your audience.
-Are you sending an invitation for your child’s first birthday party or are you sending an invitation for your company’s annual black tie gala?
+Second, consider your audience.
+Are you sending an invitation for your child’s first birthday party or for your company’s annual black tie gala?

-After you determine the above, then it becomes about preference.
-Naturally, there will be stocks that you don’t like and ones that you do like.
-For starters, let’s take a look at paper weights, from lightest to heaviest, and what they are commonly used for.
+Now, let’s look at paper weights, from lightest to heaviest, and what they are most commonly used for.

 Weight